Track mileage automatically

 Business vehicle tracking for smaller companies

 Managing a small fleet—whether cars are company-owned, employee-owned, or a combination—can be time-consuming.
-Tracking mileage, fuel costs, insurance, and maintenance can create added complexity.
+Tracking mileage, fuel costs, insurance, and maintenance can add complexity.

 Many small businesses assume vehicle tracking systems are expensive and complicated.
 But if you’re looking for easy-to-implement and cost-effective business vehicle tracking options, keep reading.